magiodev/prudent-pots/README.md

 #### Token Allocation and Reallocation

 - Players can allocate tokens to any pot.
-- Each allocation is subject to a 5% fee, deducted from the tokens being placed.
+- An allocation fee of 2% is deducted from the tokens being placed, supporting operational costs and game development.
-- Players can reallocate tokens to a different pot, incurring a 10% reallocation fee.
+- Players can reallocate tokens to a different pot, incurring a 5% reallocation fee that contributes to the next game's pool.

 #### Pot Rules